 OpSec Solutions holds certifications and accreditations from these professional national bodies, including the Information Commissioner’s Office.
 This provides a guarantee that OpSec Solutions personnel use only legal methods of information gathering, including conducting covert surveillance within ethical parameters.
 By following this ethical code – refusing to tamper with evidence, or engage in illegal activity such as hacking phones, committing trespassing, or accessing restricted information – ensures that all evidence collected is actionable and admissible in court.
 Your case, and your interests, are therefore protected.

 This approach is only possible because OpSec Solutions recruits highly qualified operatives from military, law enforcement, and corporate backgrounds.
 Building teams in this way means OpSec Solutions ensures that high levels of professional experience are brought to bear on your case, with all the confidentiality and discretion you would expect from such personnel.
 Your investigation will remain entirely covert, and on the right side of the law.

 So, while the task of hiring a Private Investigation firm may feel even more daunting in this post-Brexit Britain, clients can rest assured that their personal and private information remains protected – provided the Private Investigation firm selected is accredited by organisations that require high standards of professionalism and stringent data protection processes.
-OpSec Solutions is one such accredited Private Investigation firm and is ready to provide you with a free consultation on the details of your case.
+OpSec Solutions is one such accredited Private Investigation firm in Manchester and is ready to provide you with a free consultation on the details of your case.